Moving Average Convergence Divergence (MACD) – Calculation and Explanation

 5. Limitations

 Similar to other technical indicators, a limitation with a moving average divergence is that it can signal a possible reversal, but then no actual reversal happens.
-This is known as a a false positive.
-This can happen regularly, especially when a floor or ceiling is broken through.
-This is largely because the MACD is a technical indicator based on share price and does not take into account business developments at a company.
+This is referred to as a false positive and can happen regularly, especially when a floor or ceiling is broken through.
+The reason behind this is largely because the MACD is a technical indicator based on share price and does not take into account business developments at a company or political events.

 The other limitation is that divergence does not forecast all price reversals.
 This means that a price reversal occurs, but there is no signal in the MACD/signal lines.
 This is unlikely to be a problem if the price of a stock keeps rising, but not having a signal that indicates the fall in share price could be a risk to the portfolio.